 — Noisy cooling fans

-The ANYCUBIC is WiFi capable, making it easier to connect to your chosen software.
-And software is another place it shines.
+Software is one place it shines.
 It’s, of course, compatible with ANYCUBE’s software, but that software isn’t the easiest or most versatile option.
 Thankfully, this printer is also compatible with Chitubox and Lychee Slicer, both of which offer easier control and better printer options.

 The downside is that it comes with noisy cooling fans.
 You probably want to let it print while you’re in another room.
 The other issue is that it doesn’t come with a USB drive, so you’ll have to provide one yourself.